BSC Old Boys

-Basel Sport Club Old Boys, commonly known as BSC Old Boys, Old Boys Basel or simply Old Boys or when written just OB, is a Swiss sports club based in Basel, Switzerland.
+Basel Sport Club Old Boys, commonly known as BSC Old Boys, Old Boys Basel or simply Old Boys or just OB, is a Swiss sports club based in Basel.
 The club is mainly known for its football but it also has track, swimming and tennis sections.
 The association's colors are yellow and black.
-The team set to play in 1.
+The team play in 1.
 Liga Classic from 2025–26, the fourth tier of Swiss football after promotion from 2.
 Liga Interregional in 2024–25.